-To reclaim their lives and avoid health complications, victims of opioid addictions require constant supervision at a drug rehab in Norwich.
+To reclaim their lives and avoid health complications, victims of opioid addictions require constant supervision and a heroin withdrawal at a drug rehab in Norwich.

 Intensive residential stays of at least 60 days allow patients to access the variety of support systems, medication, and therapy needed to stay sober.

 After overcoming withdrawal in a safe environment, subjects can begin addressing the psychological component of their addiction and treat any co-occurring disorders.

 In rehab for heroin in Norwich, psychotherapy and motivational enhancement are undertaken daily alongside holistic and nutritional aid.